DXHeroes/knowledge-base-content/practices/updating-dependencies.md

 - [Long Feedback Loops](/problems/long-feedback-loops)
 - Unhappy Clients

-## How to Implement the Updating of Libraries
+## How to Implement the Updating of Dependencies

 There are two strategies to implement the regular updates: